timewave-computer/valence-zk-demo/README.md

+> [!WARNING]
+> This repository is deprecated since we have a production-ready version of
+> the valence app template [here](https://github.com/timewave-computer/valence-coprocessor-app)
+>
 # Valence ZK: Trustless Cross-Chain Development Framework

 Valence ZK is a revolutionary framework that enables trustless cross-blockchain development through zero-knowledge proofs.
 This repository contains a complete end-to-end demo that serves as a feasibility proof and includes numerous re-usable components for integration with the Valence-coprocessor (our interchain development stack).